Daylights Saving Time today. Most view it as an extra hour of sleep. I view it as an extra hour of night.

 The light is more beautiful, also more precious.
 There’s so little of it, you see.
-Precious little.

 Yesterday I met with my eldest goddaughter on the Upper East Side.
-Both of us live in Brooklyn but make formal friendship dates as we’re getting acquainted as adults.
+Both of us live in Brooklyn but make formal friendship dates while getting acquainted as adults.
 She is in her early 30s and I am in my late 40s, high time we learned to appreciate each other as peers.
 We met when I was a recent college graduate and she an elementary schooler, so our relationship has undergone serious growing pains over the years.
 Me relying too heavily on her preternaturally adult wisdom, doing her the same disservice done to me decades before.

 I love her.
 Not just because she’s smart and kind, wry and laugh-out-loudish, but because I knew her as a bright-eyed, sour-mouthed little thing.
 You meet these people when they’re small and sometimes it’s obvious that all you’re supposed to do is guide and honor them.
 That they’ve already got all the equipment they’re going to need, your only job is to make them feel safe and seen.